jkups/rails-aircnb/README.md

 ![](app/assets/images/reservation.png)

-And the admin can add new properties, reservations or users:
+And the admin can add new properties, reservations and users:

 ![](app/assets/images/newuser.png)